whytin/Detectron.pytorch/README.md

 </div>

 **This code follows the implementation architecture of Detectron.** Only part of the functionality is supported.
 Check [this section](#supported-network-modules) for more information.
+This code now supports **PyTorch 1.0**

 With this code, you can...